Many people ask, “What are the benefits of becoming a U.S. citizen?”

-There are many benefits to becoming a United States citizen.
-Listed below are ten very important reasons every lawful permanent resident should consider right now.
+Listed below are twelve very important reasons every lawful permanent resident should consider right now.

 Only United States citizens at least 18 years old may vote in all federal elections.
 Becoming a U.S. citizen and exercising your right to vote will let your voice be heard!